hailelagi/hailelagi.com/content/notes/b-tree.md

 - splits on insertion
 - merges on deletion

+not covered:

+- how do we actually get to disk?
+- encoding, concurrency etc

-final - implementation is on chapter four, we shall revisit again!
+closing - implementation is on chapter four & six, we shall revisit again!